Walden's Puddle (WP) is committed to wildlife

 supposed to be the rescuer.
 In my dedication I am often working 18-hour days to

 bring it out of this dark chapter.
 I am grateful for our donors who have stayed

 with “The Puddle” and to the blessed giving Foundations who have responded to

 our great need.

 We are now back in the BLACK!!!
 All the misdeeds of the previous Director have been righted, thanks to the Board and the Middle Tennessee community!
 We have the lien back for the property, no more debt with the IRS and are slowly but surely winning back our previous donors.
+We are in the best financial shape ever in our existence.
 In my humble servitude

 to this mission, I have total faith in God and in our giving community.
 I am in